Verbum tuum veritas - Thy Word is Truth

 A similar period of growth took place while Derek Wigram was Headmaster, from 1946-1968, during which time the number of boys grew from 177 to 307, and many of the buildings pupils would recognise today, including the Assembly Hall, the Art and Design Technology Departments, the Hockey Block and the original elements of the Maths and Science Centre, were constructed.

-In the Senior School Dining Hall there are currently 9 portraits of past Heads of the School.
+In the Senior School Dining Hall there are currently 10 portraits of past Heads of the School.
+The School does not have a portriat of WE Bryan who was head between 1895 - 1900.
 Below is a key to each one and the dates which they were in charge.

 The Pre-Prep building August 2016